teamed/teamed.io/_drafts/steps.md

 conflicts should be avoided in the office, at all cost.
 But if they happen, you should find a compromise that will calm everybody down.

+Remember, these simple rules will help you **to ruin** your project.
-You should know, there is a better way to develop software...
+And you should know, there is a better way to develop software...